 Once your menu is sorted, the next step is making sure the game itself runs smoothly from start to finish.

 A well-paced game keeps everyone hooked, allowing the mystery to unfold naturally.
-Aim for a playtime of 2-3 hours, broken into clear phases: introduction, clue distribution, plot twists, and resolution.
-Each phase should last about 30-45 minutes to keep the momentum going.
+Structure the evening into clear phases — introduction, clue distribution, plot twists, and resolution — and release clues at regular intervals to maintain momentum throughout.

 Build a flow that keeps the excitement alive while gradually increasing suspense.
 AI tools can help with clue distribution, ensuring timely reveals throughout the game.
 For larger groups, assign everyone a role or responsibility to keep them involved.